coqhammer/coqhammer.github.io/index.md

 * `Set/Unset Hammer ClosureGuards.`

     Should guards be generated for types of free variables?
-Setting this to "on" will typically harm the hammer success rate, but it may help with functional extensionality; set this to "on" if you use functional extensionality and get many unreconstructible proofs.
+Setting this to "on" typically harms the hammer success rate, but it may help with functional extensionality.
+Set this to "on" if you use functional extensionality and get many unreconstructible
+    proofs.
 Default: off.

 ### Debugging hammer